The Science of Nurturing People to Engage and Buy Online

 These movements, now automated, are guided by one of the most potent inner forces driving human behaviour….the subconscious mind.

-Take this principle and apply it to a person who has a need (an intent to buy) and wants to buy online.
+Take this principle and apply it to a person who has a need (an intent to buy).
+People have both physical and digital experiences in purchasing products/services, which has produced a set of known familiar actions that serve as a baseline for the subconscious mind.

-Suppose a business can create online journeys that sustain and empower the subconscious mind to remain in control of a person’s engagement behaviours.
-If this can be achieved, research proves behaviours can be nurtured to prompt actions a business wants people to take: buying online.
+Suppose a business leverages this baseline and creates online journeys that sustain and empower the subconscious mind to remain in control of a person’s engagement behaviours.

 Mental Autopilot:

-Think of the subconscious mind as a “mental autopilot”.
+Think of the subconscious mind as a “mental autopilot” for the human brain.
 The mind is working, but the cognitive effort is low.

-This is where the term “cognitive load” comes from, describing the volume of working memory and cognitive resources needed to move from one (digital) step to another (“cognitive load” = mental effort).
+This is where the term “cognitive load” comes from, describing the volume of working memory and cognitive resources needed to move from one (digital) step to another.

-Below are some examples of both physical and mental effort.
+Below are some examples of mental and physical effort.

 “Physical effort” is consumers….